starter821/info330/README.md

 ## Repo for Project Assignments :smiley:

 ### createTables.sql
-Contains the code for creating the schemas
+&nbsp;&nbsp; Contains the code for creating the schemas

 ### editTables.sql
-Contains the code for inserting data into the schemas
+&nbsp;&nbsp; Contains the code for inserting data into the schemas

 ### writeQueries.sql
-Contians the code for query manipulation
+&nbsp;&nbsp; Contians the code for query manipulation

 ### projectAssignment4.sql
-The file to submit for assignment 4.
+&nbsp;&nbsp; The file to submit for assignment 4.
 Copy and paste material from other .sql files as needed.